theodorhansson/CHAMPS/docs/introduction.md

 ``` python
 pip install requirements.txt -r
 ```
+Please not that this requires at least Python 3.11.
 Then the easiest way to get started is by using the default config files, eg for [IPV](../IPVconfig.toml) or [Spectrum](../OSAconf.toml) measurements.
 Specify the params you want to use in the file and then run
 ```python
 python main.py your_config.toml
 ```